 Rate Cards are another way of specifying the cost of transportation.
 The rate card data consists of the price per unit based on the distance value and drop size.
 The unit can either be the application unit, specified earlier, or any given unit (like kg/lbs/m3/ft3).

 The distance and drop size bounds of rate card bands as well as the cost for each band are specified in the template, and these values can be find in this table.
 You cannot modify the bounds of the bands, only the costs.

 Transport Constraint Data

 In this table you can modify the minimum and maximum capacity data that you specified in your Excel input file, to find out how it affects your results.
 If the checkbox of Base Case Constraints is checked on the control panel, you can use the Base Case Volume column.
-Minimum and maximum capacity columns will be still visible but won’t have effect on optimization.
+Minimum and maximum capacity columns will be still visible and if the Base Case Volume is zero for a given lane, the optimization will use these, if however, there is Base Case Volume specified other than 0 they are ignored.
 Changes to these columns will be effective after turning off Base Case Constraints.
 You have to pay attention to specify exact values only for single lanes (and not for all lanes between location groups), otherwise it can easily cause infeasibility.